alecl303/TheSultansOfSuggestion/Presskit.md

 -----

 ## Features <br>
 * Adventure through new maps and battle various enemies!
-At the end of each map will be a card selection that will help and weaken the player!
+At the end of each map, there will be a card selection that will help and weaken the player!
-* Play each run with different buffs and debuffs, including different spells.
+* Play each run with different buffs and debuffs!
+Your run is always different!
-* Play with a keyboard and mouse.
+* Play with a keyboard and mouse!
 * Battle the boss as the final enemy to win!
-* Explore new scenery with custom-made music tracks.
+* Explore new scenery with custom-made music tracks!

 <br>